Error Detection in Data Transmission: Methods, Metrics & Examples

 Error detection techniques add additional data to a message that receivers use to ensure error-free information.
 If there’s any inconsistency, the receiver understands that there are errors in the received message.
 These techniques can be systematic or non-systematic.

-To recover and correct the original data, the receiver can use a decoding algorithm that processes the received data bits and checks bits.
+To recover and correct the original data, the receiver can use a decoding algorithm that processes and checks the bits of the received data.

 On the other hand, non-systematic code transforms the original message into an encoded message (retaining the same information) with at least as many bits as the original message.